Built to Withstand the Elements: A Guide to a Truly Durable Farm Shed

 A: Simple maintenance goes a long way:

-Bi-Annual Check: Once before summer and once after.
-Walk around and look for loose screws, damaged seals, or scratched paint.
+Bi-annual check: Do a walk-around before summer and after.
+Look for loose screws, damaged seals, or scratched paint.

-Clean Gutters: Keep leaf litter and debris clear to prevent water overflow.
+Clean gutters: Keep leaf litter and debris clear to prevent overflow and backflow under flashings.

-Touch Up Scratches: Use the correct Colourbond touch-up paint on any deep scratches to prevent rust.
+Touch-up: Use the correct COLORBOND touch-up paint on deep scratches to prevent rust.

 Q: Can I customise my farm shed later?

-A: A well-designed shed from a quality supplier makes customisation straightforward.
-You can often add lean-tos, extra roller doors, or internal linings down the track.
-Discuss future plans with your builder from the start.
+A: A well-designed shed from a quality supplier makes future changes straightforward.
+You can often add lean-tos, extra roller doors, internal linings, or solar later.
+Discuss your long-term plans with your builder from the start so structural allowances can be included.

 Invest in Peace of Mind

 Your farm is your livelihood.
-It deserves protection from the best structures available.
-Choosing a durable farm shed isn’t an expense; it’s a long-term investment in the security and efficiency of your operation.
-Don’t gamble with inferior materials or designs that aren’t up to the task.
+It deserves protection from structures built for Australian conditions.
+Choosing a durable farm shed isn’t an expense—it’s a long-term investment in the security and efficiency of your operation.
+Don’t gamble on inferior materials or designs that aren’t up to the task.
+Specify the right frame, cladding, fasteners, foundations, and detailing from day one, and you’ll have a shed that stands strong through sun, wind, dust, and storms.